 Current Role at Stanford

-Associate Director for the Stanford Language Center in the Office of the Vice Provost of Teaching and Learning.
-I also teach in the English for Foreign Students Program in the Language Center.
+Associate Director for the Stanford Language Center in Learning Technology and Spaces, part of the Office of the Vice Provost of Student Affairs.

 Education & Certifications

 Certificate, Stanford Manager Academy, Four week UHR training course.
 (2013)